Course Descriptons By Program

-A study of relationships among the vascular plants, their classification and methods of identification, this course stresses plant families native to western Pennsylvania.
-Prerequisites: BIO 125 and BIO 215.
-Three lecture-hours and three laboratory-hours weekly.
-(4 crs.)
-Spring, odd years
+A study of relationships among the vascular plants, their classification and methods of identification.
+Plant families native to Western Pennsylvania are stressed.

 BIO337 - Ornithology

-The study of bird life, this course covers classification, anatomy, ecology, behavior and recognition of birds, with emphasis on local species and their relationships to people and the ecological balance with other organisms.
-Prerequisites: BIO 120 and BIO 248.
-Three lecture-hours and three laboratory-hours or field activity weekly.
-(4 crs.)
-Spring Please note: This course requires an earlier start time for 5 outdoor LAB trips which may begin as early as 5:30 AM.
+The study of bird life, the course covers classification, anatomy, ecology, behavior and recognition of birds, with emphasis on local species and their relationships to people and the ecological balance with other organisms.

 BIO400 - Mammalogy